 By Dr. Smita Patel

-Dr. Smita Patel, DO, is a neurologist at NorthShore University HealthSystem, and an integral part of NorthShore’s Center for Brain Health.
-Dr. Patel brings expertise in neurology and sleep along with a proficiency in complementary and integrative medicine to develop tailored health plans for her clients.
-She is board certified in Neurology and Sleep Medicine.
+Smita Patel, DO, is a neurologist at NorthShore Neurological Institute and Director of the Center for Brain Health.
+Dr. Patel brings expertise in neurology and sleep along with complementary and integrative medicine to develop tailored health plans for her patients.
+She is board certified in neurology, sleep medicine and integrative medicine.
 Dr. Patel has participated in clinical research studies in the area of sleep medicine and has written book chapters for several academic publications on neurological disorders.
 She has a strong interest in researching the cause and treatment of neurological diseases as well as supporting and participating in educational programs.
-Dr. Patel is part of the integrated team at the Center for Brain Health at NorthShore Neurological Institute, working with patients to reduce the risk for Alzheimer’s disease, Parkinson’s disease and other brain disorders, and to improve brain health.
-For more information, please visit NorthShore
+Dr. Patel directs a comprehensive team at the Center for Brain Health, and works with patients to reduce the risk of Alzheimer’s disease, Parkinson disease and other brain disorders, and to improve brain health.
+For more information, visit northshore.org/brainhealth.